shivam-31/hashicat-app/README.md

 # hashicat-azure
-Hashicat: A terraform built application for use in Hashicorp workshops.
+Hashicat: A terraform-built application for use in Hashicorp workshops.

-Includes the exmaple website. 😻
+Includes the example website. 😻

-# hey this is random comment!
+# hey, this is a random comment!